Chenyt-Dev/coding/AAA_No_Categories-101-200.md

 ### 105. Construct Binary Tree from Preorder and Inorder Traversal
 * Can get the idea from the definitions of each traversal.
 Can use map to speed up.

+### 106. Construct Binary Tree from Inorder and Postorder Traversal
+* Similar problem.
+Used map this time.